 Whilst a gold banking system might be close of unimaginable to many individuals today, gold has been at the centre of our financial system since the dawn of civilisation.
 A range of prominent gold investors advocate a return to a gold banking system and sound money, and believe that this is essential to social progress and the financial system best suited to preserving our liberty and freedom.

-Gold investor with a very strong degree conviction about the strengths and benefits of gold bullion as an asset class.
+Gold investor with a very strong degree conviction about the strengths and benefits of gold bullion bars as an asset class.

 Gold Carry Trade

 The Gold Carry Trade was a trade executed by major bullion banks and other financial institutions, often during the 1980s and ’90s, that is said to have compounded the effects of central bank activity of gold sales and gold loans on the gold price during these decades.
 These decades constituted the 20 year bear market in the gold price, after the bull market of the 1970s, and is well described by Ferdinand Lips in his book ‘Gold Wars‘ (Lips’ book is often deemed a must read book for gold and silver investors).
 With their enthusiasm to borrow leased gold from the central banks, the bullion banks made spectacular sums of money by executing the Gold Carry Trade.
 The bullion banks borrowed gold at a 1% lease rate, sold this gold (thereby putting more selling pressure on the market) and invested the proceeds in US Treasuries at a 5% yield.
 The Gold Carry Trade depended on a spread existing between the Gold Lease Rate and apparent risk free rate of return provided by the US treasury market.